Anku5hk/ML-Projects/Programmer's_guide_to_Python.md

 a.return_number(10) # 100
 b.return_number(10) # 100
 ```

-* Class methods/variables that begin & end with double underscore "\_\_" are special variables/methods(also called dunder methods) in Python.
+* Class methods/variables that begin & end with double underscore "\_\_" are called special variables/methods(also called dunder methods) in Python.
 * Function overriding: Changing the default functionality of a built-in function for that particular object.
-* Operator Overloading: Make operators work for user-defined classes, when a class implements a particular operator function(which is a special function in python) and changes its functionality(does something and returns something), that functionality is applicable to that class using that operator.
+* Operator Overloading: Make operators work for user-defined classes, when a class implements a particular operator function(which is a special function in python) and changes its functionality(does something and returns something), that functionality is applicable to that class.
 ```Python
 ## Function Overriding
 class MyClass: